MUSIC & musical projects

 Along with her own songwriting and recording, Judy is involved in several other music projects.
-She continues to perform regularly with treasured Michigan songwriter and playwright, Jay Stielstra (reverbnation.com/jaystielstra), her music partner since 2008.
-She also performs in a country/americana duo with friend and fellow singer-songwriter Ed Dupas (eddupas.com).
+She continues to perform regularly with treasured Michigan songwriter and playwright, Jay Stielstra (reverbnation.com/jaystielstra), her music partner since 2008 and in duos, trios and in the round performances with other songwriter friends.

 Here’s what people are saying about Judy’s songwriting and sound: